open-austin/ballotapi/README.md

 * "approval" - choose all choices that you approve
 * "instant-runoff" - choose first and second choices
 * "ranked" - sort choices in order of preference (first is most preferred)

+####<span id="threshold">Threshold</span>
+These are the winning threshold requirements that the measure.
+The values in this field are strings because thresholds are often not as simple as a given number or percentage.

+* "1/2 + 1" - A majority is required (i.e. more than 50% of votes)
+* "2/3 + 1" - A two-thirds majority is required (i.e. more than 67% of votes)
+* "max, &gt;30%" - The most voted for choice, and that choice has to win over 30% of all votes.
+* *Need more.
+Please pull request!*

 ###<span id="choice">Choice</span>
 Choice objects contain the details for each item in the choices list of the